linukaratnayake/x25519mlkem768_x25519_perf_analysis/README.md

 ### Running Performance Tests

-1. Configure the number of requests and batch size:
+1. Configure the number of requests:
    ```
-   # Edit Config.toml file
+   # Add Config.toml file or edit main.bal file
    requestCount = 2000
    ```
 > The host computer gave a memory error when values above 2000 are used.